WaxOn/WaxOff

 WaxOff uses FFmpeg's loudnorm filter in a two-pass pipeline, the only correct way to apply EBU R128 linear normalization.

-loudnormfilter, which measures integrated loudness (I), true peak (TP), and loudness range (LRA) for the entire file.
-The allpass runs first so the TP measurement reflects the post-rotation peak budget; the measured values feed the next pass. -
+1. Analysis Pass A 200 Hz allpass for phase rotation is prepended to FFmpeg's loudnorm filter, which measures integrated loudness (I), true peak (TP), and loudness range (LRA) for the entire file.
+The allpass runs first so the TP measurement reflects the post-rotation peak budget; the measured values feed the next pass.

-linear=trueand the measured values from pass 1 injected.
+2. Normalization Pass The same filter chain runs again with linear=true and the measured values from pass 1 injected.
 The 200 Hz allpass is applied here too so the rendered output matches what was measured.
 This applies a single precise linear gain: no compression, no change to stereo image.
-Output is always stereo (2-channel) — mono sources are upmixed to dual-mono. -
+Output is stereo (2-channel) by default; mono input is upmixed to dual-mono at the start of the filter chain so both passes measure and normalize the stereo signal.
+With mono delivery selected the upmix is skipped and both passes run on the native single channel instead.

-The waveform panel shows live phase labels while processing: Analyzing loudness… → Normalizing… → Encoding MP3…
+While processing with no file selected, the waveform panel shows live phase labels: Analyzing loudness… → Normalizing… → Encoding MP3… Selecting a file shows its waveform and stats instead.

 Why Two Passes?